WestGrid/ubcSummerSchool2018/1-program.md

 &nbsp;

 **Notes**:
-- removed Martin Krzywinski (GSC) to free the spot for Juan's GPU course, might put him back to replace alex2.md; Martin Krzywinski is unsure, has until March to think it over (but not the design course)
+- Apr-06 Martin Krzywinski is still unsure, will try to answer soon (but not the design course)
 - Matt McInnis from IBM is unreachable; Roman is working with other IBM contacts
 - meeting with Amazon (AWS) on Thursday, they really want to participate in our summer school
 - perhaps, one 3-hr session on both Amazon AWS and Microsoft Azure